 Simulations to interpret the observed number of intransitive choices

 One question that may rise is how to interpret the size of the observed group differences in intransitivity.
 To answer this question we simulated a logistic choice process with different amounts of noise and computed the expected number of intransitivities.
 If choices were completely random, the percentage of intransitivities should be 25% given the definition of the term (p(A≳B and B≳C and C≳A) = 2*(0.5)^3).
 Therefore 25% forms the upper level of intransitivities that can be expected in our analyses.

+Fig. S4: Tree diagram indicating possible intransitive paths from three binary choices

 We used simulations to see how the percentage of intransitive choice triplets changed with the amount of random error or noise in people’s subjective preference judgments for each candy bar (from noise=0 for perfect utility judgments to noise=1 for completely random choices).
 Utilities for each bar were chosen from a standard normal distribution and normally-distributed noise was added to each utility to calculate choice probabilities.
 The mean level of intransitivities ranged from 0.003% at 1% noise to 25% at 100% noise in 1000 simulations.

-Fig. S: Median percentage of intransitivities at different noise levels, based on 1000 simulations.
+Fig. S5: Median percentage of intransitivities at different noise levels, based on 1000 simulations.
 Error bars indicate standard errors of the simulation means.